 Amsterdam Introduction Walking Tour, Amsterdam

-To delve deeper into the history of Amsterdam, you can explore the Amsterdam Museum and the Anne Frank House offering a moving insight into the life of a courageous young girl during WWII and the atrocities of the Holocaust.
+For a sobering glimpse into the city's history, one can explore the Anne Frank House outlining the experiences of a courageous Jewish girl during WWII and the atrocities of the Holocaust.

-In Amsterdam, every street seems like a work of art, where buildings whisper stories of the past.
-To hear them and experience Amsterdam's magic, wandering through its charming alleys, you may need a knowledgeable guide.
+In Amsterdam, every street seems like a work of art, where narrow gabled houses whisper stories of the past.
+To hear them loud and experience Amsterdam's magic firsthand, you may need a knowledgeable guide.
 Some say that losing yourself in Amsterdam is the best way to find yourself.
-If that's the case, this self-guided walk powered by GPSmyCity is a good way of losing yourself... without getting lost.
+If that's true, this GPSmyCity self-guided tour of Amsterdam is a good way to lose yourself without getting lost.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.